Does my business qualify to enter?

 Finalists are not revealed prior to the Gala Ceremony at the RACV Victorian Tourism Awards.

-This is to ensure all entrants are equally recognised at the Gala Ceremony regardless of whether they win or not.
+All entrants are equally recognised at the Gala Ceremony regardless of whether they win or not.

 It’s a great achievement to enter the awards and the effort should be celebrated by the greater industry who attend.